 The previous version of the DSM had different criteria that comprised opioid use disorder.
 In the DSM-IV-TR, two different diagnostic categories describe problematic opioid use: substance abuse and substance dependence.

 The second diagnosis, substance dependence, required a person to experience either tolerance or withdrawal.
 It also included taking opioids in larger amounts or over a longer period of time than intended, as well as unsuccessful efforts to cut down on opioid use.
-Professionals considered substance dependence to be a more chronic or severe condition compared to substance abuse.
+Professionals considered substance dependence to be a more chronic or severe condition than substance abuse.

 Why is the Change in Diagnostic Criteria Important?

-The change from DSM-IV to DSM-5 helped to clarify several misconceptions about substance use disorders.
-Perhaps most relevant is that physical dependence symptoms — tolerance and withdrawal — are no longer characterize a more “severe” form of opioid use.
+The change from DSM-IV to DSM-5 helped clarify several misconceptions about substance use disorders.
+Perhaps most relevant is that physical dependence symptoms — tolerance and withdrawal — are no longer characterized as a more “severe” form of opioid use.
 Physical dependence can develop at any stage of opioid use.
 Although the DSM-5 criteria include physical dependence and addiction (the behavioral features that include cravings), the criteria make it more straightforward to diagnose a pattern of problematic opioid use without relying on artificial distinctions between diagnostic categories.

 Substance-Related and Addictive Disorders, the American Psychiatric Association.
-Retrieved on 05/09/2016.